 Are you wondering how to start a business while stuck at home during the coronavirus pandemic?
 You’ve come to the right place.
-My friend Michael from Financially Alert, a personal finance blog that discusses how to achieve financial freedom and enjoy the ride along the way.
+My friend Michael from Financially Alert, shares his tips on how to start a business after starting and selling one before.
 Michael took an early retirement in his mid-thirties to be fully present with his young children.
 He accomplished this with aggressive savings, building an I.T.
 Services company, and investing in real estate.

 If I were a gambling man, I would bet a crisp $100 bill that most of Financial Samurai’s readers have already thought about starting their own business – at least twice!

 It wasn’t easy, but it also wasn’t that hard.
 It’s quite possible for anyone to replicate my results and even exceed them.
 It simply depends on your level of persistence and resourcefulness.
 By sharing my story, I will point out some critical steps that are required to successfully grow any business.

 I always knew I wanted to start a business.
-I just had no clue what I would do!
+Like many, I just had no clue what I would do!
 I exited university after 4 years with a shiny new economics degree.
 It looked nice in a frame, but I didn’t have any real skills related to economics.
 Since I was a gamer and had worked a tech-related internship, I decided to go work in I.T. (information technology).

 I was hired on as a systems administrator, which is just a fancy way of saying I was an in-house I.T. support technician.
 The job paid decent for a new-grad and more importantly taught me about the different layers of a business (accounting, operations, HR, solutions, customer service, etc.).
 I quickly learned tangible tech skills by working directly on desktop PCs, servers, networks, and related technology equipment.
 I also had the chance to work with a lot of end users which forced me to improve my communication skills.